geotrellis/geotrellis-site/docs/documentation/python-geotrellis/index.rst

 ---------------

 You can get information about an arg file with the the ``info`` subcommand.
-For instance, if I wanted to get information about `the arg at src/test/resources/data/aspect.json`__, I could use:
+For instance, if we wanted to get information about `the arg at src/test/resources/data/aspect.json`__, we could use:

 __ https://github.com/geotrellis/geotrellis/blob/0.9/src/test/resources/data/aspect.json